1977 Israeli legislative election: New parties

 The Left Camp of Israel was formed before the elections by the merger of Meri, Moked, the Independent Socialist Faction and some members of the Black Panthers.
 The United Arab List had been formed by former members of the Alignment-allied Arab parties.

 Businessman Shmuel Flatto-Sharon formed his own list (named after himself).
 Barely speaking Hebrew, Flatto-Sharon was hoping to be elected to the Knesset to avoid extradition to France, where he had been charged with embezzling $60 million.
 The list ran on right-wing populism (he was a supporter of the Gush Emunim settlement movement) and promises to provide apartments to young voters.
-Ultimately the list won enough votes for two seats, but only took one.
+Ultimately the list won enough votes for two seats, but only took one due to Flatto-Sharon being the only candidate on the party's list.
 Ariel Sharon, who had left Likud in 1975 to serve as an advisor to Rabin, formed a new party Shlomtzion, whilst Marcia Freedman, formerly a Ratz MK had formed the Women's Party.

 Results

-The Flatto-Sharon list won enough votes for two seats, but was a one-man party.
+The Flatto-Sharon list won enough votes for two seats, but only had one candidate.
+Its second seat was reallocated to the National Religious Party instead.